Sohampatel26/Revisiting-ML/README.md

 Logs of ML concepts that am revising each day.

 As a Computer Science Engineer and a Data Science graduate, I did majority of these concepts before.
 But this time I am trying to revisit some and learn the rest in very detail.
-And am also trying to make notes of the same to explain my learnings in the easiest terms possible.
+And am also trying to make notes of the same to explain my learnings in the easiest way possible.